bseltz-cohesity/scripts/powershell/backupNow/README.md

 ## Authentication Parameters

-* -vip: DNS or IP of the Cohesity Cluster
+* -vip: (optional) name or IP of Cohesity cluster (defaults to helios.cohesity.com)
-* -username: Cohesity User Name
+* -username: (optional) name of user to connect to Cohesity (defaults to helios)
-* -domain: (optional) defaults to 'local'
+* -domain: (optional) your AD domain (defaults to local)
-* -useApiKey: (optional) Use API key for authentication
+* -useApiKey: (optional) use API key for authentication
-* -password: (optional) password or API key (will use stored password by default)
+* -password: (optional) will use cached password or will be prompted
+* -mcm: (optional) connect through MCM
+* -mfaCode: (optional) TOTP MFA code
+* -emailMfaCode: (optional) send MFA code via email
+* -clusterName: (optional) cluster to connect to when connecting through Helios or MCM
 * -tenant: (optional) org tenant to impersonate
-* -clusterName: (optional) cluster to access (when connecting via Helios)

 ## Job Run Parameters